Hosting and bandwidth provided by MacHost.

 Samsung ARM

-Apple provides no information on the processor used in the iPod nano 2G models, but each uses an Apple branded processor, believed to be a Samsung ARM.
-For in-depth speculation regarding all of the chips used, please refer to the iPod nano 2G "autopsy" from the always excellent ArsTechnica.
+Apple provides no information on the processor used in the iPod nano 2nd Gen models, but each uses an Apple branded processor, believed to be a Samsung ARM.
+For in-depth speculation regarding all of the chips used, please refer to ArsTechnica's iPod nano 2nd Gen "autopsy."

 Samsung ARM